 If you are remaining at Yale as a student, the standard account deactivation date may not apply.
 Continuing students must migrate their Box@Yale accounts by October 15 of the year they graduate from their new Yale affiliation.

-You will lose access to IPTV on June 1, 2018.
-No action is required on your part and access cannot be extended unless you will be continuing as a Yale student and living on campus in the subsequent fall.
+You will lose access to IPTV on June 1, 2019.
+No action is required on your part and access cannot be extended unless you will be continuing as a Yale student.

-On October 15, 2018, you will lose access to connect to the Yale VPN as well as the library resources such as Orbis, Jstor, and PubMed etc. available through Yale’s network.
-Continued JSTOR access for alumni is available via the AYA.
+On October 15, 2019, you will lose access to connect to the Yale VPN as well as the library resources (such as Orbis, Jstor, and PubMed etc.) available through Yale’s network.
+Continued JSTOR access for alumni is available via the YAA.
 VPN access extension can only be granted to individuals with an active affiliation with the university.
 If you are doing work that you believe requires extended VPN access, please contact your department’s business administrator or lead administrator about becoming listed as a sponsored identity.

 You will maintain access to SIS as long as you have access to your NetID and Multi-Factor Authentication.
 For questions about access to any specific item with SIS, such as transcripts, mailing address, diplomas, or commencement information, contact your school or department’s registrar.